Kiss Me More: Music video

 Doja Cat (right, next to SZA) plays a video game mimicking the seductive journey towards the aliens' lair on Planet Her, which has a display of trapped male astronauts in the background.

 The music video was filmed throughout the week of March 15–19, 2021, directed by Warren Fu.
 It premiered the same day as the single.
 It features an astronaut (played by American actor Alex Landi) who crash-lands and explores the fictional "Planet Her", where Doja Cat and SZA portray seductive aliens who "provide soulful ambiance to his journey."
 At the end, he wakes up in a glass tube displayed among a collection of other men who have tried to explore the planet before him.

-Emlyn Travis of MTV praised the music video, describing Planet Her as "a mysterious, flourishing world filled with glittering oases, calming zen gardens, pastel sunset skies, and blossoming cherry trees that is ruled by two larger-than-life queens".
+Emlyn Travis of MTV News praised the music video, describing Planet Her as "a mysterious, flourishing world filled with glittering oases, calming zen gardens, pastel sunset skies, and blossoming cherry trees that is ruled by two larger-than-life queens".
 Meaghan Garvey of Billboard noted that the video is "bathed in pastel hues and high-femme futurism, and while it's over-the-top sexy, it still ends with Doja and SZA cracking each other up while playing a video game in a galaxy far, far away."
 Erica Gonzales of Harper's Bazaar described the video as a "fantastical" one that "only their creative minds could pull off."
 Jem Aswad of Variety deemed it "trippy", while Jackson Langford of NME described it as "sensual sci-fi".
 Mekishana Pierre of Entertainment Tonight noted that it was "as playful and sugary-sweet as the track itself".
 Trishna Rikhy of V wrote: "A celestial visual and sonic experience, the hints of surrealism Doja Cat constantly threads through her videos still lingers".
 John Wohlmacher of Beats Per Minute noted that the fact that these "playful goddesses" were more interested in videogames than men shows just how clever the thematic approach to Planet Her was.